 Students can be enrolled districts and schools with meal programs, but do not have access to a meal program (e.g., ALE, Running Start, etc.).
-Districts, or individual schools, that offer meal programs but have students enrolled who do not have access to meals should utilize the Family Income Survey to identify, collect and submit to CEDARS those students eligible for free/reduced meals in schools.
+Districts, or individual schools, that offer meal programs but have students enrolled who do not have access to meals should also utilize the CNEEB Application to identify, collect and submit to CEDARS those students eligible for free/reduced meals in schools

+Family Income Survey to identify, collect and submit to CEDARS those students eligible for free/reduced meals in schools.
 All other students in the district or school, with access to the meal program, should be reported using direct certification or the official free and reduced price meal application.